simonecossaro/DB-Etickets/README.md

   SELECT count(*) INTO @x FROM spettatore WHERE (month(datanascita) = month(now()) AND day(datanascita) = day(now()));
   IF (@x = 0) THEN signal sqlstate '45101' SET message_text = 'Nessun risultato trovato';
   END IF;
-  SELECT nome, cognome, email, telefono FROM spettatore WHERE month(datanascita) = month(now()) AND day(datanascita) = day(now());
+  SELECT nome, cognome, datanascita, email, telefono FROM spettatore WHERE month(datanascita) = month(now()) AND day(datanascita) = day(now());
 END;$$
 DELIMITER;